Causal inference with recurrent and competing events: Identification of the causal estimands

 \textbf{Exchangeability}

 \textbf{Positivity}

-We also assume the positivity assumption (\ref{positivity_total_effect}), and a modified version of the consistency assumption in Eq.~\ref{eq:consistency_total_effect} which requires us to conceptualize an intervention on the competing event (this consistency assumption is given in Appendix~\ref{sec:proof_identification}).
+We also assume the positivity assumption (\ref{positivity_total_effect}), and a modified version of the consistency assumption in (\ref{eq:consistency_total_effect}) which requires us to conceptualize an intervention on the competing event (see Appendix~\ref{sec:proof_identification} for further details).